awesome-p2p/masala/debian/README.md

 You first need to have installed the following programm:

 <pre>
-apt-get install build-essential debhelper hardening-includes libpolarssl-dev
+apt-get install build-essential debhelper hardening-includes
 </pre>

 Run this command in the repository root folder to create the package: